SupaxInc/data-structure-and-algorithms/README.md

     - Masking
         - `0xFFFFFFFF` , complementing with this ensures that numbers are treated as 32 bit integers
         - `ox7FFFFFFF` , determines if number is outside positive range of 32 bit integer

+## 7 - Reverse Integer

+- Solutions

+    **Optimized Approach:** Handle overflows and underflows

+    - Time Complexity: O(log n)
+    - Space Complexity: O(1)

+    **Solution:**

+    **Unique uses:**

+    - Helps find int overflow and underflow
+    - Uses fmod to handle negative numbers, e.g. -1 % 10 = -1 instead of 9
+    - Multiplies by 10 to shift number to left and appends the next number by adding